 Wake-Initiated Lucid Dream Techniques:

-In one study, the WILD technique produced five WILDs within 6 days!
+In one study, the WILD technique produced five experiences within six days!

-1 – Lay down on your bed and with your eyes closed –
+1 – Lay down on your bed with your eyes closed –

 2 – Observe your hypnagogia –

-After your body is relaxed and loose, you need to concentrate on the darkness behind your closed eyes and let the mind wander around.
+After your body is relaxed and loose, you must concentrate on the darkness behind your closed eyes and let the mind wander around.

 After some time, you might start seeing or feeling things.

 A hypnagogic hallucination is a vivid, dream-like sensation that an individual hears, sees, feels, or smells.
 It occurs near the start of sleep.

 Observe anything you see or feel, and stay calm and relaxed, as before.